BluePink XHost |

 near the upside-down position, you will find that the period becomes much larger than for small-angle oscillations.

-In fact, the period approaches infinity in the limit max
+In fact, the period approaches infinity in the limit

 180°.